Fit-to-Live Health & Fitness Retreats use and the to help you optimise your health and fitness.

 By simply measuring your waist and comparing it to your height, you can quickly tell if you are carrying too much abdominal fat - the biggest risk factor for heart disease, high blood pressure, diabetes and other obesity related diseases.

 Again, someone who is relatively tall and appears quite lanky, could have a lot of weight around their middle - classic pot belly, and still show a supposedly healthy BMI.
-Read more about why abdominal fat is the riskiest.

 The comparison to your height is important.
 It may sound unfair but if you are shorter, all your body proportions should be smaller than for a taller person!